jeromeguillaume/kong-plugin-soap-xml-handling/README.md

 |WSDL 2.0|`WSDL/XSD VALIDATION`|✅|N/A|⬛|http://www.w3.org/ns/wsdl|See `<description>` in WSDL 2.0|
 |SOAPAction|`WSDL/XSD VALIDATION`|✅|N/A|⬛|http://schemas.xmlsoap.org/wsdl/ (WSDL 1.1) and http://www.w3.org/ns/wsdl (WSDL 2.0)|`SOAPAction` Http header for SOAP 1.1 and `action` in `Content-Type` Http header for SOAP 1.2|
 |XPath 1.0|`ROUTING BY XPATH`|✅|N/A|⬛|https://www.w3.org/TR/xpath-10/||
+1) Table legend
 - ✅: supported by the library
 - ❌: not supported by the library
 - ⬛: supported by the library but not available due to license restiction (it only concerns `saxon HE` that stands for Home Edition)
 - N/A: not applicable

+2) Libraries availability
+- The `libxml2` and `libxlt` libraries are already included in [kong/kong-gateway](https://hub.docker.com/r/kong/kong-gateway) Enterprise Edition Docker image
+- The `saxon HE` library is not included in the Kong Docker image, see [SAXON.md](SAXON.md) for how to integrate saxon with Kong

 <a id="Plugins_Testing"></a>